2030 Fleischmann Road

 Preventive (Prophylactic) Mastectomy Surgery

-Angelina Jolie’s proactive double prophylactic mastectomy brought to the forefront a tough decision that more and more women are considering.
+Angelina Jolie’s proactive double prophylactic mastectomy brought to the forefront a tough decision that more and more women in Destin, FL; Dothan, AL; Valdosta and Thomasville, GA; and surrounding areas are considering.
 According to a report in the journal Current Oncology Reports, the incidence of prophylactic mastectomy doubled between 1998 and 2005.

 If you are considering a mastectomy, it is important to select a board-certified plastic surgeon with experience in breast reconstruction, like the plastic surgeons at Southeastern Plastic Surgery in Tallahassee, FL, to perform this life-altering surgery and ensure you achieve the best possible outcome.